ingfong/Roomba/docs/final.md

 We give a positive reward for the AI picking up the ore after mining it.
 We also give negative rewards for falling into lava and performing actions.
 We give a small punishment for taking actions because we want the AI to work quickly.
 Having too many actions would lead to a poor score in a situation with a time limit.

 ## Baseline Algorithm 1: Random Action
 Our first baseline algorithm performs random movements and turns, but it will mine blocks if it detects them in front of it.
-This was the bare minimum we wanted our algorithm to perform better than.
+This was the bare minimum we wanted the q-learning algorithm to outperform.

 ## Baseline Algorithm 2: Breadth-First Search
 Our second baseline algorithm knows the locations of all of the ores.
 It performs breadth first search to find the nearest ore, then takes that path to the ore.
 It then mines the ore and repeats.
 Because the BFS is done internally before the agent starts moving, it means that the agent will not wander around looking for the next ore.
 This approach's weakness is that it doesn't prioritize higher value ores because it only goes to the nearest ore.